fortepan/fortepan.hu/src/pages/en/index-cms.md

 title: Fortepan — Home
 permalink: "/en/"
 announcement:
-  title: "<strong>TRAVELS IN EUROPE</strong>"
+  title: "<strong>THE PHOTO LEGACY OF JÓZSEF REMÉNYI</strong>"
   caption: New Collection
   cover_image: "258875"
-  blurb: "<br>A compilation from the photo collection of the University of Milwaukee.Travels
+  blurb: "<br>The focus of this collection is the photo journal of first lieutenant
-    from England to Greece, from Paris – through Budapest and Cluj – to Warsaw.
-Street vendors, craftsmen and city dwellers in a Europe divided by régimes and dictatorships, through the lens of professional photojournalists — among them Harrison Foreman, correspondent of the New York Times."
+    József Reményi.
+The author, a logistics officer of a hospital train, was part of Eastern front missions in 1942/43 altogether 17 times.
+During this time, he took hundreds of photos on the life of the hospital train and the wartime days in the Ukraine."
   actions:
-  - label: 120 favorites
+  - label: 70 favorites
     style: primary
     url: https://fortepan.hu/en/photos/?latest&tag=best%20of
   - label: All Collection